sdispater/pendulum/docs/docs/limitations.md

     pymysql.converters.conversions[pendulum.DateTime] = pymysql.converters.escape_datetime
     ```

 * `django` will use the `isoformat()` method to store datetimes in the database.
-However since `pendulum` is always timezone aware the offset information will always be returned by `isoformat()` raising an error, at least for MySQL databases.
-To work around it you can either create your own `DateTimeField` or use the previous workaround for `MySQLdb`:
+However, since `pendulum` is always timezone aware, the offset information will always be returned by `isoformat()` raising an error, at least for MySQL databases.
+To work around it, you can either create your own `DateTimeField` or use the previous workaround for `MySQLdb`:

     ```python
     import pendulum